 Starting in QuickBooks for Mac, this is the basic flow:

-Detailed steps are included below including preparation that should be completed in QuickBooks for Mac prior to the transfer.
+Detailed steps are included below, including recommended steps that should be completed in QuickBooks for Mac prior to the transfer.

 While QuickBooks for Windows can create a backup for QuickBooks for Mac and vice versa, there are some restrictions: